-The Creek Fire and other wildfires around the state are causing smoke impacts to all counties of the Valley air basin.
-As a result, the District is reissuing the current health caution (originally issued on August 17th), which will remain in place until the fires are extinguished.
-The District anticipates unhealthy air quality to affect various parts of the Valley through the week and into the weekend and warns residents to stay indoors.
+Ongoing multiple wildfires across California and surrounding the Valley are continuing to cause smoke impacts to all counties of the Valley air basin.
+Through this week, PM2.5 concentrations have continued to increase, resulting in very unhealthy air quality across the region.
+As a result, the District is reissuing a health caution, which will remain in place until the fires are extinguished.
+The District anticipates unhealthy air quality to affect the Valley through the weekend and warns residents to stay indoors.